BDC Hamburger Icon

 • A micro-enterprise development organization or program that is accountable to a local community, working with a state or local government or an Indian tribe

-• An Indian tribe acting on its own, if the Indian tribe can certify that no private organization or program exists within its jurisdiction
+• An Indian tribe acting on its own if it can certify that no private organization or program exists within its jurisdiction

 8. State Small Business Credit Initiative (SSBCI) Technical Assistance

-The American Rescue Plan reauthorized and allocated $200 million to the SSBCI initiative.
+The American Rescue Plan reauthorized and allocated $200 million to the SSBCI.
 This money is sent to and allocated by the states, territories and tribes that choose to participate.

-The grants are for technical assistance, including legal, accounting and financial help, and are available to businesses owned by socially and economically disadvantaged individuals and very small businesses.
+The grants are for technical assistance, including legal, accounting and financial help.
+They are available to businesses owned by socially and economically disadvantaged individuals and very small businesses.

 9. The USDA Rural Business Enterprise Grant Program